ANTARISANAA/Refresh-your-memory/02-Git_En/Git.md

 ### **Definition**
  It's a version control system (vcs) for taking changes in computer files.
  It help people to work on the same  project whithout having to be on the same network.

 ### **Objectifs:**
-+ fast
++ Fast
-+ siple
++ Simple
-+ distribute
++ Distribute

 ### **Basic Commands:**
  **$git init :** Initialize Git repository.